Ongoing Projects

 Fusion of data-driven approach and physical metallurgy

 Depending on alloy composition and process control, the microstructure of steels may consist of a range of different phases.
 If the microstructure consists of more than one phase, the properties of the material strongly depend on the type and distribution of the respective phases.
 Therefore, it is crucial to determine the type and amount of the different phases in order to assess the underlying structure-property relationship.
-In this study, an efficient deep learning method is presented for distinguishing microstructures of a low- carbon steel.
+In this study, an efficient deep-learning method is presented for distinguishing microstructures of low-carbon steel.
 There have been numerous endeavors to reproduce the human capability of perceptually classifying different textures using machine learning methods, but this is still very challenging owing to the need for a vast labeled image dataset.
-Therefore, we introduce an unsupervised machine learning technique based on convolutional neural networks and a superpixel algorithm for the segmentation of a low-carbon steel microstructure without the need for labeled images.
+Therefore, we introduce an unsupervised machine-learning technique based on convolutional neural networks and a superpixel algorithm for the segmentation of a low-carbon steel microstructure without the need for labeled images.
 The effectiveness of the method is demonstrated with optical microscopy images of steel microstructures having different patterns taken at different resolutions.
 In addition, several evaluation criteria for unsupervised segmentation results are investigated along with the hyperparameter optimization.

 1. H. Kim, J. Inoue, T. Kasuya.
 "Unsupervised microstructure segmentation by mimicking metallurgists' approach to pattern recognition."
 Scientific Reports , https://doi.org:/10.1038/s41598-020-74935-8.